Unibeautify/sparser/readme.md

 To simply experiment with the framework some handy runtimes are provided.

 #### Browser Runtime
 A handy-dandy browser utility is provided to run the framework in a web browser as *runtimes/browsertest.xhtml*.
 This utility can be run from any location whether on your local file system or from a webserver.
-Some browsers don't play well when running pages from the local file system, so a simple Node http server runtime is included as *runtimes/httpserver.js*.
+Some browsers don't play well when running pages from the local file system, so a simple Node http server runtime is included as *runtimes/httpserver.ts*.

 The browser utility produces output in a HTML table and color codes the output based upon the lexer used.

 #### Terminal Runtime
 A handy terminal utility is included but requires Node.js to run.
-You can run this from the terminal as `node runtimes/nodetest.js codesample`.
+You can run this from the terminal as `node runtimes/nodetest.ts codesample`.
 The code sample can be a path to a local file or string to parse.
-For proper execution with Node the first command must be `node` and the second must be the file to execute: `runtimes/nodetest.js`.
+For proper execution with Node the first command must be `node` and the second must be the file to execute: `runtimes/nodetest.ts`.

 By default the terminal utility will log a formatted table to the terminal.
 To generate raw parse data include the `--raw` option before or after the code sample.

 ### Embedding
 The framework is completely environment agnostic, which means it can be embedded anywhere and run the same way and produce the same output.
 Getting the framework to run in different environments requires a bit of configuration that varies by environment.

-The minimum requirements for embedding into all environments is to include the *parse.js* file and included the desired lexer files from the *lexers* directory.
+The minimum requirements for embedding into all environments is to include the *parse.ts* file and included the desired lexer files from the *lexers* directory.

 #### Browser Embedding
-In browser applications the additional file *global.js* must be included.
+In browser applications the additional file *global.ts* must be included.
 This file should be referrenced before other code from the framework.

 #### Node Embedding
-When running the framework in a Node application the *global.js* must not be used.
+When running the framework in a Node application the *global.ts* must not be used.
 You can pick and choose which lexer files to run through manual inclusion.
 To efficiently include all lexers I recommend performing a `fs.readdir` on the *lexers* directory and including each file with a simple forEach loop.
-Look into the bottom of *runtimes/nodetest.js* for an example.
+Look into the bottom of *runtimes/nodetest.ts* for an example.

+### Including New or Custom Lexers
+Simply drop the new lexer file into the directory named *lexers*.
+Specify the name of the lexer in the *options.lexer* option.

+The two mentioned steps are all that is required to integrate new parsing rules or new language support into the framework.
+It is important to note this only works if the consuming application loads the lexer file into its application.  **I recommend always reading all lexer files in the lexers directory.** For an example please see the *fs.readdir* instruction in the runtimes/nodetest.ts file.

 ## Framework
 The application operates as a global object containing a few data properties and methods plus a collection of language specific rule files called *lexers*.